PeachyDB-Inc/PeachyDB/Deployment/Tool5-DeleteClientStack.md

 Delete Client Stack Arguments: <client-stack-name>

-Enter Client Stack name: peachydb-teststack
+Enter Client Stack name: peachydb-test-client-stack

  WARNING:: Deleting the stack will release all stack EC2 instances, the operation can not be undone Do you want to proceed (y/n)? y